mmagyar/declarapi-runtime/README.md

 the best course of action is to execute each test on a different database / index / prefix so there is absolutely no crosstalk between tests, and they can run in parallel to make test run much quicker.

+If a test breaks in this repo, always look at the post first, since the other test relay on it's behavior to correctly execute.